REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Experimental Setup and Results

 \item This time, the robot is able to successfully execute each abstract action in the plan, i.e., it is able to move to the $aux\_library$, find $tb_1$ and grasp it, move back to the $of\!\!fice$, and put $tb_1$ down to achieve the assigned goal.

 \end{itemize} } \end{execexample}

-Both these examples illustrate key advantages provided by the formal definitions, e.g., of the different system descriptions and the tight coupling between the system descriptions, which are part of the proposed architecture: \begin{enumerate} \item Once the designer has provided the domain-specific information, e.g., for refinement or computing probabilities of action outcomes, no further input is necessary to automate planning, diagnostics, and execution for any given goal.
+Both these examples illustrate key advantages provided by the formal definitions, e.g., of the different system descriptions and the tight coupling between them, which are part of our architecture: \begin{enumerate} \item Once the designer has provided the domain-specific information, e.g., for refinement or computing probabilities of action outcomes, planning, diagnostics, and execution for any given goal can be automated.

-\item Attention is automatically directed to only the relevant part of the available knowledge at the appropriate resolution.
-For instance, reasoning by the logician (statistician) is restricted to a coarse-resolution (fine-resolution) system description.
-It is thus easier to understand, and to identify and fix errors in, the observed behavior, in comparison with architectures that consider all the available knowledge or only support probabilistic reasoning~\cite{zhang:TRO15}.
+\item Attention is automatically directed to the relevant knowledge at the appropriate resolution.
+For instance, reasoning by the logician (statistician) is restricted to a coarse-resolution (zoomed fine-resolution) system description.
+It is thus easier to understand, and to fix errors in, the observed behavior, in comparison with architectures that consider all the available knowledge or only support probabilistic reasoning.

-\item There is smooth transfer of control and relevant knowledge between the components of the architecture, and confidence in the correctness of the robot's behavior.
-Also, the proposed methodology supports the use of this architecture on different robots in different domains, e.g., Section~\ref{sec:exp-results} describes the result of using this architecture on mobile robots in two different indoor domains. \end{enumerate}
+\item There is smooth transfer of control and relevant knowledge between components of the architecture, and confidence in the correctness of the robot's behavior.
+Also, the proposed methodology supports the use of this architecture on different robots in different domains, e.g., Section~\ref{sec:exp-results} describes the use of this architecture on robots in two different indoor domains. \end{enumerate}

 Next, we describe the experimental evaluation of the hypotheses H2 and H3 in simulation and on a mobile robot.